 For a fun and cute swim flotation device, this is a good choice for babies and kids 12 months and older.

 Recommended Ages: 12 months to 3 years old

 Punada Baby Pool Float with Canopy

-This pool float reminds me of a rubber raft I used to play in as a little girl.
-It’s a cute raft style float with a steering wheel and horn that honks.
+This is another mommy and me style float.
+It’s got a steering wheel and horn that honks.
 It also has a removable large inflatable canopy to keep the sun off your child.
 Handles on each side help parents keep hold of the raft while baby is inside or parents can float in the float with their baby.